On this article page, we discuss buying a property to house your university-bound children as an investment strategy.

 Student accommodation for an out-of-town university or college is at least $30,000 more than the cost for students living at home for a four-year program.
 If you are 'footing the bill' to have one or more children attend university, this can really add up to a lot of money.

-Invariably, the thought comes up about buying a property instead of paying rent for on- or off-campus accomodation.
+Invariably, the thought comes up about buying a property instead of paying rent for on- or off-campus accommodation.
 You make a mortgage payment instead of paying their rent with the intention to sell the property after graduation, perhaps in five to seven years.
 During the university years, the mortgage balance decreases and hopefully the property appreciates.
 Done right, there could be a decent profit to re-coup expenses incurred toward your kids' education.

 Other opportunities to save money might be lower cost home-cooked food vs. cafeteria food.
 Further, if there is an extra room or two, bringing in other student friends to pay something to offset property operating costs such as taxes, utilities, insurance and maintenance will make the numbers look much better.